-- 1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the Company; - 2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that receipts and expenditures of the Company are being made only in accordance with authorizations of management and directors of the Company; and - 3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the Company's assets that could have a material effect on the financial statements.
+- 1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that receipts and expenditures of the Company are being made only in accordance with authorizations of management and directors of the Company; and - 3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the Company's assets that could have a material effect on the financial statements.

 Management performed an assessment of the effectiveness of the Company's internal control over financial reporting as of September 30, 2007, utilizing the criteria described in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-The objective of this assessment was to determine whether the Company's internal control over financial reporting was effective as of September 30, 2007, management determined that the Company's internal control over financial reporting was effective as of September 30, 2007, management s assessment of the effectiveness of the Company's internal control over financial reporting was effective as of September 30, 2007.
-Management's assessment of the effectiveness of the Company's internal control over financial reporting was effective as of September 30, 2007.
-Management's assessment of the effectiveness of the Company's internal control over financial reporting was effective as of September 30, 2007.
+The objective of this assessment was to determine whether the Company's internal control over financial reporting was effective as of September 30, 2007.
+In its assessment of the effectiveness of internal control over financial reporting as of September 30, 2007, management determined that the Company's internal control over financial reporting was effective as of September 30, 2007.
 Management's assessment of the effectiveness of the Company's internal control over financial reporting was effective as of September 30, 2007.
 Management's assessment of the effectiveness of the Company's internal control over financial reporting has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report which is included herein.